Comprehensive Oncologic Molecular Pathology and Sequencing Service

 Please refer to the CRIS ordering instructions and full gene list of TSO500 attached.
 There will be no need to order the Oncomine assay in the future if the TSO500 panel is requested.
 Although the Oncomine Assay is still available in the CRIS menu temporarily, the TSO500 will replace the Oncomine Assay for all tumor types given that it has added features including TMB score, and MSI for most applications.
 In the near future, copy number variation (CNV) will also be available.

-Please contact Dr. Liqiang Xi if there are any questions regarding this assay, or Ms. Kayla O’Donnell for question about ordering Molecular Assays.
+Please contact Dr. Liqiang Xi if there are any questions regarding this assay.

 Methylation Classifier in use as a Clinical Diagnostic Tool

 The NCI Laboratory of Pathology has recently begun to use a new clinically-reportable diagnostic tool that uses genome-wide DNA methylation profiling as a diagnostic for tumors of the central nervous system.
 The validated tool is based, in part, on data published in a recent Nature study that showed tumor methylation profiles can provide definitive evidence to complement and refine morphology-based diagnostics in tumors of the brain and spinal cord.
 In the study, methylation data resulted in a change in diagnosis for 129 cases (12%) of the cohort.

 The NCI Laboratory of Pathology is poised to become a diagnostic reference center to implement this tool for diagnostically challenging neuropathology cases.
 Going forward, it is likely that new methylation-based classifiers will emerge for additional tumor types and we are poised to lead in this area.
 Areas of future growth include the implementation of clinical whole-exome sequencing, RNAseq gene expression diagnostics, and a dynamic liquid biopsy program.